sierrajulietromeo/asyncjavascript/readme.md

 # Async JavaScript

-This code example is for my code mag. article at : <url to be published later>
+This code example is for my code mag. article at : [this URL](https://codemag.com/Article/2405021/Async-Programming-in-JavaScript)

 ## Instructions